section-engineering-education/engineering-education/content/articles/handling-memory-leaks-in-android-using-leakcanary/index.md

 ### Introduction
-This tutorial will help the reader to understand how to use `LeakCanary` to detect memory leaks in Android applications.
-LeakCanary not only detects memory leaks but also reduces them.
-The occurrence of memory leaks may lead to a poor user experience due to app crashes caused by `OutOfMemoryError`.
+This tutorial will help the reader understand how to use `LeakCanary` to detect memory leaks in Android applications.
+LeakCanary not only detects memory leaks but also helps you to reduce them.
+The occurrence of memory leaks may lead to a poor user experience due to app crashes caused by `OutOfMemory` (OOM) error.

 ### Prerequisites
 To follow through this tutorial, the reader should have: